 This is the finest known Civilian Walker and only known cased original Walker that includes an original bill of sale from Samuel Colt himself.
 Traveling across the Atlantic with one of its owners to take up roots in Denmark, it stayed there for about one hundred years, avoiding the ravages of time and even the Nazis.
 A supremely rare old gun with excellent documentation and pedigree, it is no surprise that it comes from the Robert M. Lee Collection.

-This astonishing Walker revolver sold for $1,840,000 in April of 2020, making it the highest priced single firearm ever sold at auction.
-Rock Island Auction Company is the only place to find guns this rare and in such impeccable condition.
+This astonishing Walker revolver sold for $1,840,000 in April of 2020, at the time making it the highest priced single firearm ever sold at auction.

 Napoleon Bonaparte is an extraordinary historical figure and this exquisitely-crafted set of gold-encrusted weapons is worthy of someone who shaped modern Europe.
 A rising star of the French Revolution when the leaders of the Republic gifted it to him in 1797, Napoleon was lavished with this garniture that includes a rifled carbine, a pair of rifled carriage pistols, a pair of pocket pistols, and a “glaive” sword and scabbard.
 He would overthrow the Republic two years later, wearing the sword on his hip as he did.